JohnOMDev/bremen_cadastral_data_pipeline/README.md

 ## Contact

-For any questions or issues, please contact [Your Name](mailto:contact@johnomole.me).
+For any questions or issues, please contact [John Omole](mailto:contact@johnomole.me).